 In the EU, orphan exclusivity may be reduced to six years if the drug no longer satisfies the original designation criteria or can be lost altogether if the marketing authorization holder consents to a second orphan drug application or cannot supply enough drug, or when a second applicant demonstrates its drug is "clinically superior" to the original orphan drug.
-XEN402 has received orphan drug designation for the treatment of EM by the FDA, and we, in conjunction with our collaborator, Teva, intend to file a corresponding application for regulatory exclusivity in the EU.
-If we seek orphan drug designations for other indications or in other jurisdictions, such as for XEN402 in the EU, we may fail to receive such orphan drug designations and, even if we succeed, such orphan drug designations may fail to result in or maintain orphan drug exclusivity upon approval, which would harm our competitive position.
+TV-45070 has received orphan drug designation for the treatment of EM by the FDA.
+If we seek orphan drug designations for other indications or in other jurisdictions, such as for TV-45070 in the EU, we may fail to receive such orphan drug designations and, even if we succeed, such orphan drug designations may fail to result in or maintain orphan drug exclusivity upon approval, which would harm our competitive position.